W. Larry Kenney

 A Rosinger, William Kenney,

-Heat stress vulnerability and critical environmental limits for older adults (PSU HEAT Project)
+Sex differences in heat stress vulnerability among middle-aged and older adults (PSU HEAT Project)

 Most-Cited Papers